Iowa Drug Rehabs

 Iowa has strict rules in place for possession, cultivation and distribution of marijuana.
 While cultivation and distribution often come with more severe forms of punishment, possession charges are not to be taken lightly.
 Sometimes offenders may have an option to attend rehab.
 After successfully completing a rehab program, you may be allowed probation rather than time in jail.

 Possession and cultivation/distribution charges are different.
-For example, possession for personal use is generally defined by the number of offenses, whereas cultivation or distribution is based off of the amount.
+For example, possession for personal use is generally defined by the number of offenses, whereas cultivation or distribution is based on the amount.

 |Offense||Criminal Charge||Potential Sentencing|